bpftrace/bpftrace/README.md

 # BPFtrace

-BPFtrace aims to be a [DTrace](http://dtrace.org)-style dynamic tracing tool for linux, based on the extended BPF capabilities available in recent Linux kernels.
+BPFtrace is a [DTrace](http://dtrace.org)-style dynamic tracing tool for linux, based on the extended BPF capabilities available in recent Linux kernels.
 BPFtrace uses [LLVM](http://llvm.org) as a backend to compile scripts to BPF-bytecode and makes use of [BCC](https://github.com/iovisor/bcc) for interacting with the Linux BPF system.

 ## Examples

-To produce a histogram of amount of time (in nanoseconds) spent in the `read()` system call:
+Produce a histogram of amount of time (in nanoseconds) spent in the `read()` system call:
 ```
 kprobe:sys_read
 {